Chapter 17: Shenandoah II: Leadership and Survival

 was nothing more than a "misty-looking", gray-orange opening, between a

-wall of slimy slick sandbags.
+wall of slimy, slick sandbags.
 His Battalion net RTO, Fred Walters,

 needed no verbal communications to know that he needed to follow